 NANA controls lands granted under the Alaska Native Claims Settlement Act (ANCSA) to the south of the Arctic Project boundary.
-Trilogy and NANA have entered into the NANA Agreement that consolidates Trilogy's and NANA's land holdings into an approximately 142,831 ha land package and provides a framework for the exploration and development of the area.
+Trilogy and NANA have entered into the NANA Agreement that consolidates Trilogy's and NANA's land holdings into an approximately 172,675 ha land package and provides a framework for the exploration and development of the area.
 The NANA Agreement has a term of 20 years, with an option in favour of Trilogy to extend the term for an additional 10 years.
 If, following receipt of a feasibility study and the release for public comment of a related draft environmental impact statement, Trilogy decides to proceed with construction of a mine on the lands subject to the NANA Agreement, NANA will have 120 days to elect to either (a) exercise a non-transferrable back-in-right to acquire between 16% and 25% (as specified by NANA) of that specific project; or (b) not exercise its back-in-right, and instead receive a net proceeds royalty equal to 15% of the net proceeds realized by Trilogy from such project.
 In the event that NANA elects to exercise its back-in-right, the parties will, as soon as reasonably practicable, form a joint venture with NANA electing to participate between 16% to 25%, and Trilogy owning the balance of the interest in the joint venture.
 If Trilogy decides to proceed with construction of a mine on its own lands subject to the NANA Agreement, NANA will enter into a surface use agreement with Trilogy which will afford Trilogy access to the Arctic Project along routes approved by NANA.
 In consideration for the grant of such surface use rights, Trilogy will grant NANA a 1% net smelter royalty on production and provide an annual payment on a per acre basis.

-Trilogy has entered into the South 32 Option Agreement whereby South 32 has the right to form a 50/50 Joint Venture with respect to the Trilogy's Alaskan assets including the Arctic Project.
-Upon exercise of the option, Trilogy will transfer its Alaskan assets, including the Arctic Project, and South 32 will contribute a minimum of \$150 million, to a newly formed joint venture.
+Trilogy has entered into the South32 Option Agreement whereby South32 had the right to form a 50/50 Joint Venture with respect to the Trilogy's Alaskan assets including the Arctic Project.
+In December 2019, South32 exercised its option under the South32 Option Agreement and the completion of the Joint Venture occurred in February 2020.
+See "Significant Developments in 2019".
+At such time, Trilogy transferred its Alaskan assets, including the Arctic Project, and South32 contributed a subscription price payment of \$145 million, to a newly formed Joint Venture.